-The great thing about Moonlander is it lets you control the mouse with your keyboard.
-This means I rarely have to use my mouse for anything at all.
+Moonlander lets you control the mouse with your keyboard, which means I rarely have to use my mouse for anything at all.

-I chose to put the Mouse keys on my left hand so I have access to them easily.
+I chose to put the Mouse keys on my left hand so I can access them easily.
 If I need the mouse on the right… I can use my actual mouse.

 The best part here for me is the mouse wheel keys.
-None of the mouse wheels work properly on a Mac and I have to rely on the trackpad for vertical scrolling previously.
-Now I simply pressed the Layer switch keys plus the mouse wheel keys.
+Mouse wheels don’t work properly on a Mac and previously I had to rely on the trackpad for vertical scrolling.
+Now I simply press the Layer switch keys plus the mouse wheel keys.

 Layer 2: The Numpad Keyboard